Workiva/over_react/doc/wrapping_js_components.md

 };
 ```

 JavaScript `object`s and Dart `Map`s do not convert automatically like primitives do.
-In order to allow the data to be passed from Dart to JavaScript, interop utilites must be used.
+In order to allow the data to be passed from Dart to JavaScript, interop utilities must be used.
 Converting any one of those map props looks like:

 ```dart
 @Props(keyNamespace: '')